stackitcloud/machine-controller-manager-provider-stackit/README.md

 This provider uses the official [STACKIT Go SDK](https://github.com/stackitcloud/stackit-sdk-go) for all interactions with the STACKIT IaaS API.
 The SDK provides type-safe API access, built-in authentication handling, and is officially maintained by STACKIT.

+The SDK client is stateless and supports different credentials per MachineClass, allowing multi-tenancy scenarios where different machine pools use different STACKIT projects.

 ### Authentication & Credentials

 The provider requires STACKIT credentials to be provided via a Kubernetes Secret.
 The Secret must contain the following fields: